-Growing confirms that planning, effort, and faith are working together.
+Growth confirms that planning, effort, and faith are working together.
 It allows us to see what has changed, what still needs attention, and how God has been faithful through every season.
-Without building, people become discouraged or stuck; with growing, momentum builds.
+Without growth, people become discouraged or stuck; with growth, momentum builds.

-As your growing, it is important to step back and clearly show those around you how progress is benefiting everyone involved.
-Growing is rarely achieved alone—family members, coworkers, mentors, and the church often play a vital role in reaching each milestone.
+As you grow, it is important to step back and clearly show those around you how progress is benefiting everyone involved.
+Growth is rarely achieved alone—family members, coworkers, mentors, and the church often play a vital role in reaching each milestone.

 Make it a habit to: